danigb/audio-contour/README.md

 If you want to learn more about envelope generators, read [this](https://github.com/micjamking/synth-secrets/blob/master/part-8.md)

-There are a lot of envelope generator implementations:
+There are a lot of envelope generator implementations.
+Here are the standalone ones I know (there are several audio libraries that implements them):

 - https://github.com/mmckegg/adsr
 - https://www.npmjs.com/package/adsr-envelope